fmolivato/heart_attack_analysis/README.md

         dtypes: float64(1), int64(13)
         memory usage: 33.3 KB

-This dataset was taken by Kaggle at the following address: https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset Correlation matrix
+This dataset was taken by Kaggle at the following address: <a href="https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset">https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset</a>

 ## Data Preprocessing
 Since I'm using a structured dataset it requires a feature wise normalization.
 To perform such action i used the StandardScaler.